airctic/icevision/docs/templates/index.md

 ##

-!!! danger "Mantisshrimp: Agnostic Object Detection Framework"
+!!! danger "IceVision: Agnostic Object Detection Framework"
     We are both a welcoming and an open community.
     We warmly invite you to join us either as a user or a community contributor.
     We will be happy to hear from you.